David Lynch

 Initially aspiring to become a painter, Lynch began creating short films out of a desire to effect movement in his paintings.
 He made his feature film debut with the surrealist body horror film Eraserhead (1977), which took him five years to make due to financial issues and slowly found success as a midnight movie.
 He garnered critical acclaim for the biographical drama film The Elephant Man (1980) and the neo-noir mystery films Blue Velvet (1986) and Mulholland Drive (2001), all three of which earned him nominations for the Academy Award for Best Director.
 His romantic crime drama film Wild at Heart (1990) won the Palme d'Or at the Cannes Film Festival.
 He also directed the neo-noir horror film Lost Highway (1997), the comedy-drama film The Straight Story (1999), and the experimental psychological horror film Inland Empire (2006), his last feature film.
 He wrote and directed the space opera film Dune (1984) but disowned it after extensive studio interference.

-Lynch also worked as an animator, author, cartoonist, furniture designer, musician, photographer, and sculptor.
+Lynch also worked as an animator, author, cartoonist, furniture designer, musician, sound designer, editor, photographer, and sculptor.
 A longtime practitioner of Transcendental Meditation, he founded the David Lynch Foundation to fund meditation lessons for at-risk populations.
-He was a lifelong chain smoker and his emphysema was exacerbated when he was evacuated from his home in Los Angeles due to the January 2025 Southern California wildfires.
+Lynch was a lifelong chain smoker whose emphysema was exacerbated when he was evacuated from his home in Los Angeles due to the January 2025 Southern California wildfires.
 He died at his daughter Jennifer's home soon thereafter.

 Biography from the Wikipedia article David Lynch.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.